 Sometimes these days we all feel like the guy in today’s photo, right?
 A head full of books—both paper and electronic—and a million tasks that need our attention right now.
 Who has time to market a book?

 But you know what?
 That’s exactly what you have to do, whether you’re an indie author or traditionally published.
 No one is going to do it all for you.
 That’s just not the way the business works anymore.

-Over the past few weeks, I’ve been publishing a video series called From Manuscript to Publication on my YouTube channel.
+Over the past few weeks, I published a video series called From Manuscript to Publication.
 The first three parts were about editing, proofreading, cover design and interior design.

 This week’s video will be all about marketing, though.
 And it stands to reason I know a bit about this topic, since I’ve earned most of my living as a writer since 2001 doing what’s known as marketing writing.

 I’m a creative, so I’m always wanting to make something.
 Thing is, people don’t always want to pay you for what you’ve made, so you do what you have to do to earn a living.
 Hence, the marketing writing trajectory.

 The good news is that when you spend much of your time creating content designed to make sales, you learn a little about how to create similar content for your own stuff.
 You learn how to market to readers—your readers.